kayshen1120/SeaweedFarmingTrendAnalyzer-LDA/README.md

 A description of the methods used for the analysis or modeling.
 Explanation of the approach, including key algorithms, techniques, or tools employed.
 Mention any assumptions made or challenges faced in the project.

+Text Analysis: Perform text cleaning and Latent Dirichlet Allocation (LDA) for unsupervised clustering of the posts.
+Environmental Correlation: Explore potential correlations between the clustered themes in the posts and environmental variables like temperature and precipitation.

 Google Colab: For executing Python notebooks in a cloud-based environment.
 Python Libraries: